ByAUJay

 Performance Tuning

-- Increase block times for reduced forks.
+- Boost block times to cut down on forks.

 Privacy & Security